All Episodes

 All right, we're going to go very quickly through some top candidates.

-Matt Rosendale running for Senate Montana.
+Matt Rosendale running for Senate in Montana, he's going to join us.

-He can win that race if people don't vote libertarian.
+Michael Braun running in Indiana, he can win that race if people don't vote Libertarian.

 Rick Scott is going to join us.

-Lou Barlett is going to join us.
+Lou Barletta is going to join us.

-We have the Secretary of State Mike Pompeo today.
+We have the Secretary of State, Mike Pompeo, today.

-Uh Dave Bratt, who's in a big fight in the Commonwealth of Virginia, Freedom Caucus member.
+Dave Bratt, who's in a big fight in the Commonwealth of Virginia Freedom Caucus member, we're supporting his candidacy.

-All right, so we got a busy day, four days till election day, best election coverage available on your radio dial.
+All right, so we got a busy day, four days till election day.

 Hannity listeners, this is for you.